Get Tangem

 There are two key problems in sharding: communication between shards and security.

 2. Security.
-In a sharded network, it’s much easier to take full control of one shard than an entire unsharded network, as the hash rate required is much lower.
-For example, a 51% attack on the Bitcoin network would require billions of dollars in hardware and hundreds of millions of dollars a day in electricity.
-It’s expensive, unprofitable and unfeasible.
+In a sharded network, it's much easier to take full control of one shard than an entire unsharded network, as the hash rate required is much lower.
+For example, a 51% attack on the Bitcoin network would require billions of dollars in hardware and hundreds of millions daily in electricity.
+It's expensive, unprofitable and unfeasible.
 Capturing a single shard, however, is far cheaper and easier.

 The networks already deploying sharding

 The first network to introduce sharding was Zilliqa.
 It bills itself as a blockchain platform aiming to solve scalability issues with sharding.
-At the testnet stage, it was able to achieve 2,828 transactions per second.
+At the testnet stage, it achieved 2,828 transactions per second.

 The NEAR blockchain ecosystem calls itself a sharded PoS blockchain and claims that its sharding technology supports nodes that are small enough to run on low-performance devices.